Logo

 Aligning the team’s efforts with the goals

-Laying the groundwork for your mentoring process
+Laying the groundwork for the mentoring process

 Connecting more with the team for better coordination